zenoss/zenoss-zapp/README.md

 Registring Dropwizard objects
 ---
 The `org.zenoss.dropwizardspring.annotations` pacage contains `HealthChecks`, `Tasks` and "`Managed`" annotations.
 These annotations can be used to automatically register their respective [Dropwizard][1] components.
 Read the [Dropwizard][1] documentation to find out more about the components.

+Spring Profiles
+---
+You can annotate your components that have different implementations based on running environment with `Profile`.
+For example a component that runs in production can be annotated `@Profile("prod")` and a version of the component that runs in development can be annotated with `@Profile("dev")`.
+If a component is annotated with a profile than it will only be loaded if the profile matches any of the active profiles.

+The bundle sets the default [Spring][2] active profile to be `prod`.
+The active profile can be changed by setting a command line environment.
+    java -Dspring.profiles.active=dev

+Read more about Spring [Profiles](http://blog.springsource.com/2011/02/14/spring-3-1-m1-introducing-profile/).

 Building and running
 ---
 The example zapp contains examples of the mvn build plugins needed to create a zapp jar.
 To build example app run the following in the zapp-example directory:

 	mvn package